 - Present information about the target language and culture to others.

 - Write and illustrate stories to present to others.

 Second grade students focus on new song and instrumental literature, matching pitches, reading melodic and rhythmic patterns and practicing performance skills.
 The role of music in various cultures and traditions is explored through song, instruments and listening selections.
-Students interact with the new technology of Smartboard and iPads.
+Students interact with the technology of Smartboard and iPads.

 In Chorus we begin exploring choral singing.
 Each class begins with solidifying musical fundamentals with a theory and ear training lesson, followed by basic vocal technique exercises.
 We then move into learning and rehearsing our performance repertoire, reading from printed choral octavo as well as by rote.
 The class culminates with two end-of-semester performances.
-Chorus classes meet two times each week.

 The Visual Arts program is based on a framework that allows students to investigate, create, and critique artwork in meaningful ways.
 The program is designed in a way that allows students to gain enduring understandings that are transferable to other disciplines and areas of their lives.